microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingDynamicGeometry/readme.md

 # D3D12 Raytracing Dynamic Geometry sample
 [![D3D12 Raytracing Dynamic Geometry GUI](Screenshot.png)](https://www.youtube.com/watch?v=GwAagGuwJRI "D3D12 Raytracing Dynamic Geometry")

+[This sample is under development] - Not working GUI options are marked as *[ToDo]* - they are either inactive or cause issues.

 This sample demonstrates how to implement dynamic geometry.
 The sample assumes familiarity with Dx12 programming and DirectX Raytracing concepts introduced in the [D3D12 Raytracing Procedural Geometry sample](../D3D12RaytracingProceduralGeometry/readme.md).